emagnusson88/firm-strategy-nlp/README.md

-# Firm Strategy and Financial Performance with Natural LanguageProcessing
+# Firm Strategy and Financial Performance with Natural Language Processing

 Using a bag of words model from annual report text to predict whether or not consumer packaged goods (CPG) companies will outperform the S&P 500